CBN in China

 UPDATE: 12th April, 2016

-A currency arrangement was actually in the works.
+Bilateral currency arrangements were actually in the works.
 CBN signed an agreement today with Industrial & Commercial Bank of China.
 Details of the agreement are still sketchy but below is a direct quote from the Director General of the foreign ministry’s African affairs department, Ling Songtian:

 It means that the renminbi (yuan) is free to flow among different banks in Nigeria and the renminbi has been included in the foreign exchange reserves of Nigeria

-A framework for currency swaps, between both central banks, is also said to have been agreed.
+A framework for currency swaps, between both central banks, was also said to have been agreed.